yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 bool isCompleted;
 bool reachedRecord;

-reachedRecord = coinScore.HasRecordReached(2000.0); // False because numberScore's record is 0.0
+reachedRecord = coinScore.HasRecordReached(2000.0); // False because numberScore
+                                                    // has a record of 0

-isCompleted = rMission.IsCompleted();  // False, because numberScore hasn't reached a record of 2000.0
+isCompleted = rMission.IsCompleted();  // False, because numberScore hasn't reached
+                                       //a record of 2000

-coinScore.Inc(2000.0); // Now, the value of numberScore is 2000.0
+coinScore.Inc(2000.0); // Now, the value of numberScore is 2000

 coinScore.Reset(true); // Saves the score and its new record in the storage

-reachedRecord = coinScore.HasRecordReached(2000.0); // True!
+reachedRecord = coinScore.HasRecordReached(2000.0); // True because numberScore has

-isCompleted = rMission.IsCompleted();  // True because numberScore has reached the record of 2000.0
+                                                    // reached the record of 2000

+isCompleted = rMission.IsCompleted();  // TRUE!
 ```

 ###**PurchasingMission**